laurent22/joplin/BUILD.md

 yarn dist
 ```

-If there's an error `while loading shared libraries: libgconf-2.so.4: cannot open shared object file: No such file or directory`, run `sudo apt-get install libgconf-2-4`
+If there's an error `while loading shared libraries: lib conf-2.so.4: cannot open shared object file: No such file or directory`, run `Sudo apt-get install lib conf-2-4`

 If you get a node-gyp related error you might need to manually install it: `npm install -g node-gyp`.

-If you get the error `libtool: unrecognized option '-static'`, follow the instructions [in this post](https://stackoverflow.com/a/38552393/561309) to use the correct libtool version.
+If you get the error `libtool: unrecognized option '-static'`, follow the instructions [in this post](https://stackoverflow.com/a/38552393/561309) to use the correct lib tool version.

 That will create the executable file in the `dist` directory.